Cariniana legalis

 Cariniana legalis is a species of emergent rainforest tree in the Monkeypot family Lecythidaceae.
 It is found in the Atlantic forest of south-eastern Brazil, where is known as jequitibá-branco or jequitibá-rosa, and possibly found in Colombia, and Venezuela.
 These trees can be very large.
 A C. legalis measured by botanical explorer David Fairchild was 62 ft in circumference with no buttresses at six feet (two meters) above ground.

 It is one of the biggest trees in the Atlantic Forest.
-There are some old trees in Santa Rita do Passa Quatro and near Petrópolis.
+There are some old trees in Santa Rita do Passa Quatro, João Neiva and near Petrópolis.
 One of these trees is more than 3 000 years old.

 It is threatened by habitat loss.